DapperBanana/PoSh-Scripts/README.md

 # ActiveDirectory-PoSh-Scripts
 The intent is to gather together a few of my common PoSh scripts that I use in conjunction with generic Active Directory tasks.
-This may have some overlap with other areas, but I'll try to keep the scripts in this repo to specifically AD helper scripts

 AD-telephone-sync.ps1
 ---------------------